Skip to main content

 Baseten packages the compiled engine, runtime configuration, and serving infrastructure into a container, deploys it to GPU infrastructure, and exposes it as an API endpoint.

-The truss push command returns once the upload finishes.
+truss push returns once the upload finishes.
 For engine-based deployments, compilation can take several minutes.
-Watch progress in the deployment logs or check the dashboard, which shows “Active” when the endpoint is ready for requests.
+Watch progress in the deployment logs, or wait for the dashboard to show “Active.”
 For custom model code deployments, the build is faster: Baseten installs your Python dependencies, packages your Model class into a container, and deploys it.
-You remain responsible for any inference optimization in custom builds.
+Inference optimization is on you in custom builds.

 Request routing

 Each deployment gets a dedicated subdomain: https://model-{model_id}.api.baseten.co/.
 The URL path determines which deployment handles the request.
-Requests to /production/predict go to the production environment, while /development/predict goes to the development deployment.
-You can also target a specific deployment by ID or a custom environment by name.
-Once the environment is resolved, the load balancer routes the request to an active replica.
-If the model has scaled to zero, Baseten spins up a replica and queues the request until the model loads and becomes ready.
-The caller receives the response regardless of whether the model was warm or cold.
+Requests to /production/predict go to the production environment, /development/predict goes to the development deployment, and you can also target a specific deployment by ID or a custom environment by name.
+From the URL path, Baseten resolves the environment and routes the request to an active replica.
+If the deployment has scaled to zero, Baseten starts a replica and parks the request until the model loads.
+The caller receives the response regardless of whether the model was warm or cold-started.
 Engine-based deployments serve an OpenAI-compatible API at the /v1/chat/completions path, so any code written for the OpenAI SDK works without modification.
 Custom model deployments use the predict API, which accepts and returns arbitrary JSON.
 For long-running workloads, async requests return a request ID immediately.
 The request enters a queue managed by an async request service.
-A background worker then calls your model and delivers the result via webhook.
-Sync requests take priority over async requests when competing for concurrency slots to prevent background work from starving real-time traffic.
+A background worker then calls your model and delivers the result through a webhook.
+Sync requests get priority when capacity is tight, so background work doesn’t starve real-time traffic.

 Autoscaling